-The following APBA officials will be present at all Events to assist with the production and conduction of the Event: Race Chairman, Referee, Assistant Referee, Inspector, Chief Scorer, Medical Rescue and Safety Director and Risk Manager.
+The following APBA officials will be present at all Events to assist with the production and conduction of the Event: Race Chairman, Referee, Assistant Referee, Inspector, Chief Scorer, Rescue and Safety Director and Risk Manager.
 No APBA Official may enter a race at which they are officiating.
+Should an APBA official violate this rule, he/she will receive no points for the event, be disqualified, and receive a yellow card.